Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.

 “Why bother dirtying another thing, when you can strain away with the pot and its lid.”

-Now comes another little secret for crisping your praties.
-Put the lid back on the pot and give them a good, old shake.
-Roughing up the outer surface helps the hot oil stick and do its trick.
+Now here comes another little secret for crisping your praties.
+Put the lid back on the pot and give them a good old shake.
+Roughing up the outer surface helps the hot oil stick to the surface and do its trick.

 If you strained them in a colander, just toss them around a bit, right in the colander.

 I use a fairly big roasting pan.
-You need to space them apart so they are not touching.
-If you overcrowd the pan the potatoes will steam cook as their inner juices vaporize in the hot oven.
+You need to space the potatoes apart so they are not touching.
+If you overcrowd the pan the potatoes will steam cook rather than roast, as their inner juices vaporize in the hot oven.

 Feel free to season them with salt and pepper at this stage.
 I don’t bother since I already added some to the water for par-boiling, and I like to keep sodium in our diet as low as possible.